BardOfCodes/seg_unravel/Readme.md

 This will save `temp.npy` with fixations at various layers, `temp_<class-name>.png` as image-level fixation map for the detected classes, and `temp.gif` as the fixation backtrack through layers animation for biggest segmented class(except background) in the input image.

-**Note** This code is a post-apocalypse recovery of code written during the project.
+**Note** This code is a post-apocalypse recovery of code written during the project, about an year ago.
 It is not the cleanest code, nor the most lucid.
 However, it gets the job done, without errors.

 **Note** In context of segmentation, these 'fixations' might not be very useful.
 However, if anyone wants to use it, they may!

+**TODO** Check for all networks.
+Add the gif function.
+Add Example.

 # Acknowledgement